+P2 Efficient

+management

-P2 Efficient management natural resources The assessment shows a thematic coherence between P2 and HORIZON 2020 (under the focus on the Societal Challenges Unlocking the potential of aquatic living resources as well as Secure, Clean and Efficient Energy), LIFE (under the specific areas Environment and Resource Efficiency and Environmental Governance and Information) as well as NER300 regarding support for renewable energy projects.
+of the Societal Challenges Unlocking the potential of aquatic living resources as well as Secure, Clean and Efficient Energy), LIFE (under the specific areas Environment and Resource Efficiency and Environmental Governance and Information) as well as NER300 regarding support for renewable energy projects.

 It is assessed that P2 complements HORIZON 2020 through support for activities in the specific objectives 2.2 and 2.4 including support for activities to enhance capacity of public and private actors within energy planning and supply and the blue sector as well as NER300 through support for pilot projects whereas NER300 provides support for demonstration projects at a pre-commercial scale.
-Furthermore, the assessment foresees possible coherence of type of support for development, test, and demonstration of policy or management approaches, best practices, and solutions to environmental challenges, support for knowledge sharing as well as activities related to monitoring and evaluation.
+Furthermore, the assessment foresees possible coherence of type of support and supported activities between P2 (in all specific objectives) and LIFE regarding support for development, test, and demonstration of policy or management approaches, best practices, and solutions to environmental challenges, support for knowledge sharing as well as activities related to monitoring and evaluation.

-P3 Sustainable P3 has a thematic coherence with HORIZON 2020 (under the focus on the Societal Challenges Secure, transport Clean and Efficient Energy as well as Smart, Green and Integrated Transport), LIFE (under the specific priority area Climate Change Mitigation) as well as the Connecting Europe Facility regarding the focus on the TEN-T network.
+P3 Sustainable P3 has a thematic coherence with HORIZON 2020 (under the focus on the Societal Challenges Secure, transport

+Clean and Efficient Energy as well as Smart, Green and Integrated Transport), LIFE (under the specific priority area Climate Change Mitigation) as well as the Connecting Europe

+Facility regarding the focus on the TEN-T network.
 The assessment identifies complementarity between P3 and HORIZON 2020 and the Connecting Europe Facility (see table 4.2).